Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

             :alt: screen with buttons to open a pool for delegation or close a pool for delegation
             :width: 40%

-    5. Review the commissions paid to bakers.
-When you open your baker as a pool, you earn commissions of stake delegated to your pool from other accounts.
+    5. Review and adjust the commissions paid to validators using the sliders or by typing in the percentage.
+When you open your validator as a pool, you earn commissions of stake delegated to your pool from other accounts.
 Click **Continue**.

         .. image:: ../images/browser-wallet/add-baker-comms.png
             :alt: screen showing commission amounts for bakers in read-only